 - Networking and Synergising with suppliers and even competitors

-It may take some practice if you’re used to getting really hands on in your business, but your employees will appreciate the trust and responsibility you give them, and you will quickly learn that you can do the job of leading your business that no one else can do.
+It may take some practice if you’re used to getting really hands-on in your business.
+But your employees will appreciate the trust and responsibility you give them.
+You will quickly learn that you can do the job of leading your business that no one else can do.

 One Size Doesn’t Fit All

-This means it is easy for you to grasp this but trying to get your employees to understand it is an art.
-A fine art then many might not be able to cope with because of many reasons.
-You might expect too much from your staff, find it too difficult to let go and prefer to get your hands dirty.
+This means it is easy for you to grasp this but trying to get your employees to understand is tricky.
+Fine art that many might not be able to cope with because of many reasons.
+You might expect too much from the staff, find it difficult to let go and prefer to get your hands dirty.

 You need a fine balance in your life and this is where delegation for myself is certainly key to my own personal success.
 That success in my eyes is more time to spend on creating amazing memories with my family/friends and travelling the world which is why I became a digital nomad and live the laptop lifestyle working whilst travelling.
-That is keeping healthy with exercise and being able to have the freedom to enjoy the limited time we have on earth.
+That is keeping healthy with exercise and being able to have the freedom to enjoy life.

-Let me know whether you feel I have missed anything on this article and hit me up on social media to discuss this further.
+Let me know whether you feel I have missed anything on this article and follow me on social media to discuss this further.
 I love discussing anything related to what I write about and always want to network so be good to hit me up!!
 Take care and speak soon.